billzichos/Deal-Probability-Predictor/README.md

 4. C# or Java - build the prediction into the operational system (CRM)
 5. Python - potential file management
 6. Excel - a lot of times, its just easier...

+## Future Considerations
+1. Additional or a different mix of features.
+2. Predict how a deal will change during the negotiation lifecycle.
+3. Recommend a starting base rent amount.